 Brewing lightly roasted beans is a great way to experience the inherent flavours of the coffee beans honestly.
 With their bright acidity and typical fruit and chocolate flavours, there’s a light roast out there to satisfy every coffee lover.

-Our favourite this year is Square Lime Coffee’s Matambo.
-This brightly flavoured organic coffee features tones of apricot and cherry are sure to please.
+Our favourite this year is San Lorenzo’s Colombian Single origin.
+This brightly flavoured organic coffee features tones of raisin, dark chocolate, and lychee which are sure to please.

 Blonde coffee is not the same as light roast.
 A blonde roast is a new term that refers to a roast that is lighter than the typical light roast, though unfortunately, some companies use the term interchangeably with a light roast.

 Yes, light roast coffee is usually less bitter than dark roast coffee.
 However, the type of coffee bean and the method of preparation can also play a role in perceived bitterness and acidity of your drink.
 That said, light roast coffee beans are great for cold brew.
 These coffee beans are also great for pour over method, but they are not quite ideal for French Press or espresso.
 If bitterness is a huge deal breaker, why not consider flavoured coffee beans instead?

 No, a light roast coffee is not inherently healthier than a dark roast.
 While some studies have claimed that light roasts have more antioxidants than dark roasts, (5), others have shown that dark roast coffees are better for reducing body weight and restoring red blood cell vitamin E and glutathione concentrations (6).
 In either case, effects are small, so you’re better off drinking a cup of coffee with delicious taste, which boosts your mental health.